Short Story - Hill of Hope - Grant Eagar

 Today I boxed up my computer, my monitor, and my work cell phone.
 Dropping it all off at UPS.
 This seemed to make it all more real.
 It felt both refreshing and painful.
 Some of the mental demons I try to avoid are the ‘what could I have done differently’ imp and the ‘maybe they will change their minds’ dragon.
 It is tough staying away from these monsters.

-Wearing a new hat every day – A couple of days ago, I was submitted for a position in let’s say Atlanta, so I figuratively put on my Atlanta Hat.
+Wearing a new hat every day – A couple of days ago, I submitted for a position in Atlanta, so I figuratively put on my Atlanta Hat.
 I googled a suburb that I would like to live in, checked out the cost of rent for apartments, the cost for a room on Craigslist, and the airfares to my local airport.
 I would be coming home every other weekend.
-Mentally, all day I went over in my mind repeatedly how I would make the situation work.
+Mentally, all day, I went over in my mind repeatedly how I would make the situation work.
 Tomorrow I may be putting on my Dallas hat.
 This is my process of maintaining hope.

-We all wish we never had to go through unemployment, but a loss of a job is part of most people’s lives.
+We all wish we had never had to go through unemployment, but a loss of a job is part of most people’s lives.
 How we deal with it defines us for good or ill.
 Taking a few risks and trying something new is what makes us happy.

 Comments